tladotco/engagement-team-handbook/index.md

 ## Hit the Ground Running

 Ready to smash some code?
 Nice enthusiasm!
-Just before you roll your sleeves up, let's take a breath an get on board with process.
+Just before you roll your sleeves up, let's take a breath and get on board with process.
 You can start with looking at how we do [source control]({{ site.baseurl }}/docs/source-control), ready for you to clone your first project, and continue to work through that section.

 ## Back to your Roots